 - There are several large ongoing improvement projects at the County Airport in Apalachicola.
 These projects are 100% funded by state and federal grants.
-The ongoing projects include designing and constructing a North/South Taxiway and upgrading the storm water sewers.
-The runways at the airport were also remarked in early 2019 at a cost of over \$500,000 with funding provided by two separate grants from the Florida Department of Transportation. - The Federally Funded LAP Bayshore Drive Sidewalk Project is now complete.
-The sidewalk extends from the intersection of South Bayshore and Island Drive to North Bayshore and Hickory Dip in Eastpoint.
-The total cost of this improvement was \$455,557. - The Florida Department of Transportation has provided \$383,322 in grant funds through the Small County Outreach Program (SCOP) for County Road 67.
-This grant provides the funds to survey, design, and permit plans to widen lanes with 5' shoulders, resurface, and extend culverts.
-The improvements will begin at State Road 30 and extend 6.044 miles to the Cricket Creek Bridge. - The Florida Department of Transportation has provided \$111,762 in grant funds through the Small County Road Assistance Program (SCRAP) for C30A.
-This grant provides the funds to survey, design, and permit construction plans for roadway resurfacing along CR30A from the Franklin County line, Mile Post 0, to Thirteen Mile Road, Mile Post 1.553. - In January of 2008, Franklin County began levying the 1% Discretionary Sales Surtax for health care on all taxable purchases.
+The ongoing projects include designing and constructing a North/South Taxiway and the design and rehabilitation of the runway lighting on Runway 6-24. - The Florida Department of Transportation provided \$343,174 in grant funds through the Small County Outreach Program (SCOP) for County Road 30A.
+This grant provides the funds to survey, design, and permit plans to widen lanes and resurface 5.261 miles along CR30A West of Apalachicola from Highway 98 to 13 Mile.
+Construction will begin in the upcoming fiscal year and should be completed around the same time that the FEMA funded Hurricane Michael wash-out repairs along the shoulders of CR30A. - The Florida Housing Finance Agency provided \$1,235,000 in disaster relief funding for Hurricane Michael.
+Homeowners in Franklin County who sustained damages due to Hurricane Michael received assistance with repairs made to roofs, repairs of structural damage to walls and the replacement of utilities. - In January of 2008, Franklin County began levying the 1% Discretionary Sales Surtax for health care on all taxable purchases.
 The proceeds of the 1% Discretionary Sales Surtax is split between capital outlay and operating expenses for the local Weems Memorial Hospital.
-At September 30, 2019, the balance available in the Health Care Trust Fund for capital improvements is \$4,341,040.51. - On Sunday, June 24th, 2018 there was a terrible disaster in Franklin County.
-Fueled by high winds, a controlled burn got out of control and rapidly swept through nearly 1,000 acres of property in Eastpoint.
-The wildfire consumed approximately 38 homes, displaced 132 people and the fire moved so quickly that many escaped the blaze with only the clothes on their back.
-The overwhelming response to this disaster has been remarkable, although the damage and loss will be felt by the community for years to come.
-The county purchased 24 travel trailers at a cost of \$237,240 which were transferred to the Capital Area Community Action Agency to be used as emergency housing for the displaced residents.
-Other non-profit organizations within the county also provided temporary and permanent housing assistance.
-The county has received a \$2,630,588 Community Development Block Grant (CDBG) from the US Department of Housing and Urban Development to provide permanent housing for up to 38 families.
-By September of 2019, five families have received permanent housing provided by this program and many more families are in line for assistance. - The 2018 gross taxable value of property in Franklin County saw a steady increase of 3.54% over the prior year.
-This was the fifth year of increasing taxable value since 2006.
-The County's 2018 gross taxable value as certified by the Franklin County Property Appraiser increased by approximately 65 million dollars from the 2017 certified value.
-The millage rate decreased slightly to 6.2679 mills in fiscal year 2018/2019 with budgeted property tax proceeds of \$11,847,537.
-The budgeted proceeds were \$334,052 more than the budgeted proceeds in fiscal year 2017/2018.
-The total budgeted positions in the 2018/2019 fiscal year were 174, down from a high in 2006/2007 of 191 budgeted positions.
-The County gave an across the board cost-of-living adjustment of 3% effective October 1, 2018.
+At September 30, 2020, the balance available in the Health Care Trust Fund for capital improvements is \$4,671,664. - The 2019 gross taxable value of property in Franklin County saw a steady increase of 7.42% over the prior year.
+This was the sixth year of increasing taxable value since 2006.
+The County's 2019 gross taxable value as certified by the Franklin County Property Appraiser increased by approximately 140 million dollars from the 2018 certified value.
+The millage rate decreased slightly to 5.9494 mills in fiscal year 2019/2020 with budgeted property tax proceeds of \$12,080,068.
+The budgeted proceeds were \$232,351 more than the budgeted proceeds in fiscal year 2018/2019.
+The total budgeted positions in the 2019/2020 fiscal year were 175, down from a high in 2006/2007 of 191 budgeted positions.
+The County gave an across the board cost-of-living adjustment of 2% effective October 1, 2019.